reearth/cesium-mvt-imagery-provider/README.md

 If you run example, you need to set sample MVT data to `./example/public`.
 And you should change `layerName` option for `MVTImageryProvider` in `./example/src/Imagery.tsx`.

-If you want to run this library on your vite project, you can do it like the following.

-1. `yarn build`
-2. `cp ./dist ~/your_project && rm -rf node_modules/.vite`
-3. Restart your project server